kurmasz/plnq/README.md

-# PrairieLearn Notebook Quiz
+# PrairieLearn Notebook Question

-`plnq` generates complete notebook-based PrairieLearn questions[^1] using a specification contained in a single `.ipynb` file.
+`plnq` generates complete, auto-graded, notebook-based PrairieLearn questions using a specification contained in a single `.ipynb` file.
 Specifically, users place
-   1. the problem description,
+   1. the problem (i.e., function) descriptions,
    2. sample input/output,
-   3. test cases, and
+   3. test cases,
-   4. PrairieLearn metadata
+   4. PrairieLearn metadata, and
+   5. sample solutions

 into a single `.ipynb` file. `plnq` then uses this data to generate a complete PrairieLearn question (including `info.json`, `question.html`, `server.py`, all `workspace` files and all `test` files.)

 Using PrairieLearn terminology, `plnq` generates a single question: a directory that you would place inside `questions`.
-This question can have as many parts as you want; but, from PrairieLearn's perspective it is a single "question".
+This question can have as many parts (i.e., functions to write) as you want; but, from PrairieLearn's perspective it is a single "question".

 `plnq` assumes that
   * a question is a sequence of tasks, where each task asks students to implement a well-defined function,